Jbenav200/AnkylosingSpondylitisClassifier/README.md

 ## Models and Libraries
 The libraries used to build, train and validate the models was PyTorch, TorchVision and PyTorch Lightning.
+Library versions used in this project:
+- pytorch==2.0.1
+- pytorch-lightning==2.0.9
+- torchvision==0.15.2

 The user documentation can be found at:
 <ol>
 <li><a href="https://pytorch.org/docs/stable/index.html" target="_blank">PyTorch docs</a></li>